The Human Microbiome Course

 Online tutorials were excellent and the accompanying interviews fascinating.
 Help was at hand with any questions and online forums covered a plethora of topics related to microbes.
 I have read and re-read all my notes and look forward to reading more on the subject.

 I found the course after reading the excellent Missing Microbes book by Martin J. Blaser and also looking at the American Gut Project website and following Dr Jeff Leach’s Human Food Project.
-We now have the British equivalent: the British Gut Project (working at King’s College London and in conjunction with the American Gut Project) and Richard and I sent samples away last year to be tested (results can take several months to come through).
-After completing the course I now have a much clearer insight into exactly how these samples will be processed and the sort of things that we can hope to find out from the experiment.
+We now have the British equivalent: the British Gut Project (working at King’s College London and in conjunction with the American Gut Project).
 The course information on how DNA is extracted to identify microbes is fascinating.

 The realisation that we harbour a huge community of living things on – and in – our bodies that have the capacity to influence incredibly important facets of our health is a sobering thought.
 We are guardians of these creatures, in the same way that we are guardians of the microbial health of our soil.
 These organisms live with us from the very beginning to the very end, and when our lives are over they can help to return us to the soil to start again.
 It is our responsibility to find out about them and try to do the best we can to encourage a healthy, diverse population of microbes to make their home within us.
 The benefits of achieving this are only recently coming to light and may be far greater than previously thought.